Dakota Access Pipeline: Operation, 2017 to present

 The first oil was delivered through the pipeline on May 14, 2017.
 On June 1, 2017, testing was completed and the pipeline became commercially operational.

 After the pipeline's first year of operation, Forbes reported that it was transporting over 500000 oilbbl/d and had transported approximately 182.5 Moilbbl of oil.
 By 2021, the pipeline had the ability to transport 750,000 barrels of oil per day and was accounting for 40 percent of oil produced in the Bakken region.

 United States District Judge James Boasberg ruled in March 2020 that the government had not studied the pipeline's "effects on the quality of the human environment" enough, ordering the United States Army Corps of Engineers to conduct a new environmental impact review.
 In July 2020, Judge Boasberg ordered the pipeline to be shut down and emptied of oil pending a new environmental review.
-The temporary shutdown order was overturned by a U.S. appeals court on August 5, 2020 though the environmental review is expected to continue.
+The temporary shutdown order was overturned by a U.S. appeals court on August 5, 2020, who permitted the pipeline to carry oil while the federal government completed a more thorough environmental analysis.
 In 2021, the U.S. Court of Appeals for the D.C.
 Circuit sided with the Standing Rock Sioux and other tribes that there should have been a thorough environmental review (there was only a 2015 preliminary review) for the 2-mile pipeline section below Lake Oahe.
-In February 2022, the US Supreme Court let this decision stand by declining to hear the case.
+In February 2022, the U.S. Supreme Court let this decision stand by declining to hear the case.
 Despite these rulings, the pipeline still remains fully operational to this day.
+The U.S. Army Corps of Engineers completed the more comprehensive environmental assessment in May 2026 and issued a new final permit that allows pipeline operations to continue, removing a major source of regulatory uncertainty.

 Technical description

 The pipeline cost $3.78 billion, of which $1.4 billion was invested in the North Dakota portion, $820 million was invested in the South Dakota portion, $1.04 billion was invested in the Iowa portion, and $516 million was invested in the Illinois portion.

 The pipeline has a permanent easement of 50 ft and a construction right-of-way of up to 150 ft.
-The 30 in diameter pipeline is at least 48 in underground from the top of the pipe or 2 ft below any drain tiles.
+The 30 in pipeline is at least 48 in underground from the top of the pipe or 2 ft below any drain tiles.
 At the length of 1886 km and diameter of 760 mm, the entire pipeline volume is 855576 m3.
 At the stated daily transport volume of 75000 m3, the discharge time to empty the whole pipeline is estimated at 11.4 days.

 Capacity expansion construction was undertaken by Energy Transfer Partners in 2021, which increased the line's capacity from 570,000 bpd to its current nameplate of 750,000.